Bryan-R-Carvalho/mynotes/README.md

 10. Does the application meet the functionality requirements listed above?
 11. Is the code well-organized, easy to read, and well-documented?
 12. Are modern web development tools and best practices used?
-13. Is the application visually appealing and responsive?
+13. Is the application visually appealing and responsive

-### Backend
-Repository:
-1. PHP: ^7.4
-2. Laravel: ^8.0
-3. Database: Choose your own, you can even use PostgreSQL.

-### Frontend
-Repository:
-1. Node: ^16.15.0
-2. NPM: ^8.5.5
-3. Framework: React TS
-4. Sass or other preprocessor

 ### Want to impress us even more?
 If you feel comfortable and want to impress us even more, you can do the following: